 - plies must be purchased within the taxation year(s) you are claiming and used in a school or in a regulated childcare facility for teaching or helping students learn—and must not already be reimbursable by your school/board and not subject to an allowance or other form of assistance (unless the reimbursement, allowance, or assistance is included in your income and not deductible)

 If you bought back pension credits (due to a leave) during the same tax year in which you began collecting a pension, only payments made from your personal funds (i.e., by cheque or online banking) are tax deductible.
 Just be aware that you cannot carry forward non-deducted amounts to the following tax year; payments can only be deducted in the tax year in which they were made.

 Receiving OTPP benefits?
 Click here for more educator-specific tips when it comes to filing your taxes in retirement.

 Pension income splitting:

-Your pension is perhaps one of the greatest benefits of choosing a career in education and pension income splitting is one of the ways to keep more of your pension income in retirement.
+Your pension is one of the greatest benefits of choosing a career in education—and pension income splitting is one of the best ways to keep more of that pension income in retirement.

 How pension income-splitting works:

-- If you’re the higher pension-earning spouse collecting OTPP for example, you can transfer up to half of your eligible pension income to your lower-earning spouse (not literally but for tax purposes)—this ensures that both of you are kept within the overall lowest possible tax bracket
+- If you are the higher pension-earning spouse (collecting from OTPP for example), you can transfer up to half of your eligible pension income to your lower-earning spouse (not literally, but for tax purposes)—this ensures that both of you are kept within the overall lowest possible tax bracket

 - If you and/or your spouse are receiving Registered Retirement Income Fund (RRIF) payments, and are over the age of 65, pension income splitting could also potentially reduce the impact of Old Age Security (OAS) clawbacks

 - Keep in mind that neither Canadian Pension Plan (CPP) nor OAS payments qualify for pension income splitting